toastynerd/eat/README.md

 The resulting token will be base64 encoded and can be passed to client to use for authentication against the server.
-The token should only be able to be encoded on the server. *This is not a substitute for using ssl/tls* it should be used in conjuction with a secure connection.
+The token should only be able to be encoded on the server. *This is not a substitute for using ssl/tls* it should be used in conjunction with a secure connection.
 If an attacker gets ahold of the token they will be able to authenticate as the user until the token is expired or you change the salt/iv.
 These functions can be called on eat as follows.